peternied/discerning-merger/README.md

     description: 'GitHub token used for authentication'
     required: true
   allowed-authors:
-    description: 'Comma seperated list of authors that are allowed to merge files'
+    description: 'Newline seperated list of authors that are allowed to merge files'
     required: true
   allowed-files:
-    description: 'Comma seperated list of files (glob format) that are allowed to be automerged.
+    description: 'Newline seperated list of files (glob format) that are allowed to be automerged.
 Files in the pull request that are not matched prevent merging.'
     required: true
 ```